GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/golang/index.md

   go run $GOROOT/src/crypto/tls/generate_cert.go -host="127.0.0.1"
 ```

-- Enable SSL by	adding the following lines on virtual host file of Apache in the location:
+- Enable SSL by	adding the following lines in the virtual host file of Apache in the location:

 	**Linux**